 How does it work?

-The WTA is funded by the Government to provide secondary students the opportunity to study at both school and Wintec.
-You take the Wintec programme of your choice along side your school subjects, and travel to Wintec for practical, hands on learning, typically one day a week, plus a block course.
+The Waikato Trades Academy (WTA) is funded by the New Zealand Government to provide secondary students the opportunity to study at both school and Wintec.
+As a WTA student, you take the Wintec programme of your choice alongside your school subjects, and travel to Wintec for practical, hands on learning, typically one day a week, plus a block course.

 Transport to Wintec is coordinated by the WTA and your school.
 The cost of transport over and above your usual transport to school is funded by the Ministry of Education.

-The WTA programs are fees free; there will be no extra cost to you for your course or for transport.
+The WTA programmes are fee free; there will be no extra cost to you for your course or for transport.

 You will be studying full time at secondary school.